navre6/components_combination/ew_vertical_epos_README.md

 _conda install -c conda-forge gdal>_

 and restart the kernel.
 After that, the import stage should be finalized and you can copy-paste the entire script.
 In the variable folder, the "" is referred to the actual folder in which you are located.
 In you organize the data as reported in the images above, you must not change this variable.
 In contrary case, if you organize your data in another sub-folder (e.g., "eposar_test"), therefore the variable folder = "eposar_test"

+**EW_VERT_EPOS_EDIT.PY**

+This script is compatible with the import of the data from EPOS portal, without uploading them manually.
+(_script actually work in progress for platform issues_)